ryuu12/ryuu12/README.md

-# Hi there, just call me Mochi 👋
+# Hi there, just call me Rayhan 👋
-A student in Physics Engineering in ITB.
+Majoring in Engineering Physics in ITB.
 Doing front-end for a hobby, making an HTML and CSS template, and experimenting with Discord Bot using Python and Javascript.

 ### 📊 My Stats
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ryuu12)](https://github.com/anuraghazra/github-readme-stats)